PaskLab/adastry-ui/docs/docs/export/rewards-csv.md

 Rewards history is one of the data category you can actually export on Adastry.

-The rewards will be exported on a per Epoch basic along with its net worth based on your preferred currency and the epoch ADA spot price.
+The rewards will be exported on a per-Epoch basis along with its net worth based on your preferred currency and the epoch ADA spot price.

 ## Filter Options